As negotiators hammer out their union contract, Palo Alto teachers Tuesday night called for an end to a four-year trend of increasing class sizes.

 Current class sizes "are at the edge of board and staff comfort levels," Skelly said.

-The board quietly dropped a policy numerically limiting class size some time ago, and the issue remains an open item in the school district's current negotiations with the Palo Alto Educators Association, the union representing teachers.
+The board quietly dropped a policy numerically limiting class size about two years ago, and the issue remains an open item in the school district's current negotiations with the Palo Alto Educators Association, the union representing teachers.